High Level Bridge Newcastle Upon Tyne

 Attributed to John Carr's Low Lights Pottery, North Shields

-This version of the transfer is easily identifiable by the curvy cloud formations.
-This plaque form was know to have been used by several Tyne potteries, including Fell, Maling and Carr.
+These versions of the transfer are easily identifiable by the curvy cloud formations.
+This plaque form was known to have been used by several Tyne potteries, including Fell, Maling and Carr.
 However, brown/sepia transfers (as opposed to black) are known to have been John Carr c1850, and that is my best guess for an attribution at this stage.
-The jug below has a more typical black transfer, and the lustre decoration is again consistent with Carr.
+The jug below has a more typical black transfer, and the lustre decoration could be any one of the Tyne potteries.

-The plaque below has another feature peculiar to Fell.
-The holes for hanging are pierced through the central portion, rather than through the pink-lustre border.
+Typically of Thomas Fell, the holes for hanging the plaque are pierced through the central portion, rather than through the pink-lustre border.

 Attributed to CT Maling, Ouseburn Bridge Pottery, Newcastle